 6 Traditional vegetables of Sicily by Ferndiando Branca and Giuseppe La Malfa

-7 Compliments of La Tercera farm in Bolinas
+7 Thanks to La Tercera farm in Bolinas for growing special produce

 Click on the button to hear me pronounce the Italian words mentioned in the post: